-Safety action 7 Users feedback On track to achieve Maternity Programme Manager as been enhanced during the COVID response, with an on-going proof or group, the Maternity Voices Partnership.
-All of the requirements had be Actions: To continue to act or n user feedback and record instances of co-design.
-Risk: No risk to delivery of Safety Action Safety Action 8 Multi professional training Demonstrate 90% of each maternity staff group has attended multi-professional emergencies training within the last year 90% have attended NLS or neonatal resuscitation in the last Not on track to achieve at present Practice Developmen Midwives
+Safety action 7 Users feedback Demonstrate mechanism for gathering users feedback On track to achieve Maternity Programme Manager Progress: This safety action has been enhanced during the COVID response, with an on-going proof of co-design and acting on feedback provided by the maternity user group, the Maternity Voices Partnership.
+All of the requirements had been met prior to Covid.
+Actions: To continue to act or user feedback and record instances of co-design.
+Risk: No risk to delivery of Safety Action Safety Action 8 Multi professional training Demonstrate 90% of each maternity staff group has attended multi-professional emergencies training within the last year 90% have attended NLS or neonatal resuscitation in the last Not on track to achieve at present Practice Development Midwives training year